9 Candy-Free Easter Activities For Families

 *Don’t want to wake up the kids?
 Make this a sweet holiday date with your partner instead!

 Have the kids write a letter about what they love to do and the things they enjoy.
-(Or have them answer some of these great questions.)
+(Or have them answer some of these great about me questions.)
 Then, save them from year to year to revisit.

 This is what it looks like in our home after we’ve been celebrating all day.
 We’re spent.